fortinet/fortigate-terraform-deploy/aws/7.2/transitgwyconnect/README.md

            - 1 Route table with private subnet association.
            - 1 Route table with public subnet association, 1 default route with target to Internet Gateway.
            - 1 Route table with transit gateway subnet association.
-   - One FortiGate-VM instance with 2 NICs : port1 on public subnet and port2 on private subnet in one AZ.
+   - Two FortiGate-VM instances with 3 NICs : port1 on public subnet, port2 on private subnet, and port3 on hasync/hamgmt subnet.
+Each FortiGate in each AZ.
            - A GRE interface will be created to connect with the Transit Gateway connect.
+Each FortiGate will be connect as peers in the Transit Gateway Connect.
+           - Two FortiGate-VM instances will be forming a-p HA.
    - Two Network Security Group rules: one for external, one for internal.
    - One Transit Gateway
            - Connect attachment to FGT VPC.
-           - VPC attachment to FGT VPC(fgt transit subnet az1).
+           - VPC attachment to FGT VPC(fgt transit subnet az1, az2).
            - VPC attachment to Customer VPC(cs app subnet az1).
            - VPC attachment to Customer2 VPC(cs2 app subnet az1).